Lakefields/vsf-layered-navigation/README.md

 # Layered Navigation Module
-Multiselect filters in Vue Storefront
+Multiselect filters in Vue Storefront with Price Slider

 # Support
 This module is build to enable multiple filter options per attribute in mind.